Dejulia489/WindowsServiceManager/README.md

 ### Version 4 (preview)

-**Implementing** desired state configuration xService support to ensure the state of a service at deployment time.
+**Implementing** desired state configuration xService support to enforce the configuration of a service at deployment time.

 ### Version 3